bradporter/OpenSticks/README.rst

 import shlex

-from zipfile import ZipFile

 from bs4 import BeautifulSoup

 import re

+from unidecode import unidecode

+apt install python-gi-cairo
+apt install gir1.2-webkit-3.0

-Tested on linux.
+Tested on linux (Debian 9).

 Licensing:
 ----------

 getdata.py:  See embedded text in file ...

-convertbom.py:  CreativeCommons ...
+convertbom.py:  MIT

-readsticks.py:  CreativeCommons ...
+readsticks.py:  MIT

 opensticks_gtkwebkit.py:  (Unknown.
 See `pybrowser.py <https://gist.github.com/kklimonda/890640>`_.
 This is not critical since this is the gui wrapper likely to be completely replaced if used on a platform other than linux.)